 The system was to be open source and based on the Open Contracting Data Standard (OCDS) to deliver end-to-end coverage of the process from planning to contract implementation.

 Within three months, a first pilot was deployed for electronic bidding on micro value public contracts (below the equivalent of €5000 for works and €4000 for goods and services), which were not regulated by public procurement law.

 In January 2017, three initial contracts were awarded with an average savings of 17.8% (calculated by comparing the estimated cost of the tender with the actual contracted price).
-Based on this, the pilot project was launched and dubbed MTender.
+Based on this, the project was scaled up to become a fully functional marketplace, dubbed MTender.

 The multiplatform architecture of the system with cross accessibility features is intended to promote stability, competition and reduce the influence of political factors.
 As with Ukraine, it is an important part of the model, as competition between marketplaces keeps them focussed on meeting user needs.

 Since October 2018, MTender covers all procurement above both national and European thresholds.
 Framework agreements and electronic catalogs are scheduled to be added in the near future.